MicrosoftDocs/memdocs/memdocs/intune/remote-actions/remote-help.md

 >
 > - Remote help is not supported on High GCC tenants.
 > - You cannot establish a remote help session from one tenant to a different tenant.
-> - May not be available in all markets.
-Full localization coming soon.
+> - May not be available in all markets or localizations.

 ### Network considerations